Robinpig/Note/docs/CS/DB/MySQL/InnoDB.md

 ### File Space Management

+The data files that you define in the configuration file using the innodb_data_file_path configuration option form the InnoDB system tablespace.
+The files are logically concatenated to form the system tablespace.
+There is no striping in use.
+You cannot define where within the system tablespace your tables are allocated.
+In a newly created system tablespace, InnoDB allocates space starting from the first data file.

+To avoid the issues that come with storing all tables and indexes inside the system tablespace, you can enable the innodb_file_per_table configuration option (the default), which stores each newly created table in a separate tablespace file (with extension .ibd).
+For tables stored this way, there is less fragmentation within the disk file, and when the table is truncated, the space is returned to the operating system rather than still being reserved by InnoDB within the system tablespace.

+A file-per-table tablespace contains data and indexes for a single InnoDB table, and is stored on the file system in a single data file.

+You can also store tables in general tablespaces.
+General tablespaces are shared tablespaces created using CREATE TABLESPACE syntax.
+They can be created outside of the MySQL data directory, are capable of holding multiple tables, and support tables of all row formats.
+For more information, see Section 15.6.3.3, “General Tablespaces”.

 Pages, Extents, Segments, and Tablespaces

 Each tablespace consists of database pages.
 Every tablespace in a MySQL instance has the same page size.